Give us a call now for an immediate match with a local pro.

 In Tennessee, HVAC contractors are only required to be licensed if they work on projects valued above $25,000.
 For these jobs, they require a mechanical contractor license from the Department of Commerce and Insurance.

-Always make sure you know what a company’s process is like.
-When HVAC repairs are needed, ask your provider to specify which parts require replacement and explain why.
-Confirm that your technician will clean and test the system after finishing the work to verify proper operation.
-When replacing your HVAC, ask the contractor to describe the new energy efficiency, model, brand, features, and estimated installation time.
-Before work starts, ask about the process your provider will use to properly size the new system for your home and how much it will cost.
+Always make sure you understand the details of your project.
+For HVAC repairs, your provider should detail which parts need replacement and why.
+Confirm that your technician will clean and test the system after repairs are finished to verify that it’s working properly.
+When replacing your HVAC, have the contractor explain the new energy efficiency, model, brand, features, and estimated installation time.
+Before signing paperwork, make sure you understand the process your provider will use to size the new HVAC system appropriately for your home and what the price will be.

 Trustworthy HVAC companies provide warranties for their work.
 The broader the coverage, the better, so make sure to compare warranties between companies.
 Choose the one that offers the best coverage at a reasonable cost.